Substra/substra-documentation/docs/source/operations/howto/connect-organizations.rst

 How to link multiple Substra backends
 *************************************

-This guide shows you how to enable communications between two Substra backends to make them exchange assets.
+This guide shows you how to enable communication between two Substra backends to allow them to exchange :ref:`Algorithms <concept_algorithm>` and :ref:`Models <concept_model>`.
 This can be achieved either at deployment time or when the backend is already deployed.

 Prerequisites